zyfra/ebonite/README.rst

 You are awesome!
 Now your model is safely persisted in a repository.

-Later on in other Python process you can load your model from this repo and do some wonderful stuff with it, e.g., create a Docker image named `my_service` with an HTTP service wrapping your model.
+Later on in other Python process you can load your model from this repository and do some wonderful stuff with it, e.g., create a Docker image named `my_service` with an HTTP service wrapping your model.

 .. code-block:: python